Hamilton Field (Hamilton AFB): Postwar use

+In 1946, the Fairfax, California B-17 crash took place as a B-17 bomber attempted to land at Hamilton Field.

 In the initial postwar years, Hamilton remained Air Transport Command's primary West Coast facility until 1948 when Military Air Transport Service (MATS) moved most activities to nearby Travis AFB.
 During this time Hamilton functioned also as a major separation center for returning troops.
 MATS, and later Military Airlift Command (MAC), retained a presence at Hamilton through the Air Force Reserve, which based several Air Transport, and later Military Airlift wings at the base until it closed in 1976.
 Strategic Air Command also assigned several reserve reconnaissance groups to Hamilton in the late 1940s, flying photographic missions with RB-29 Superfortresses.
 Tactical Air Command assigned the F-84 Thunderjet-equipped 349th Fighter-Bomber Wing in the mid-1950s to Hamilton also as part of its reserve forces.

 However, the new Air Defense Command, was the major presence at Hamilton after World War II, using the base as headquarters for the air defense of the Pacific Coast.
 The base went through a series of command redesignations during this period.
 In the United States Army Air Forces reorganization of 1946 it was assigned to Air Defense Command (ADC).
 Later, in 1948 the base was assigned to Continental Air Command (CONAC), then back to Air Defense Command in 1951, then, as its usefulness waned, to the Air Force Reserve in 1973.

 325th Fighter Group/Wing

-The initial Air Defense Command major unit at Hamilton was the 325th Fighter Group which was reassigned from Mitchel AAF, New York on April 9, 1947.
+The initial Air Defense Command major unit at Hamilton was the 325th Fighter Group which was reassigned from Mitchel AAF, New York on 9 April 1947.
 Squadrons of the 325th FG were the 317th and 318th Fighter Squadrons, both being initially equipped with the Northrop P-61 Black Widow.
 The units mission was air defense training missions along the West Coast.

 In the immediate postwar years, the Black Widow was pressed into service as an air defense interceptor in response to the USAAF's problems in developing a useful jet-powered night/all-weather fighter.
-The war-weary P-61s were soon replaced in May 1948 by the North American F-82F Twin Mustang, and on May 10 the Wing and component groups and squadrons were redesignated as All Weather.
+The war-weary P-61s were soon replaced in May 1948 by the North American F-82F Twin Mustang, and on 10 May the Wing and component groups and squadrons were redesignated as All Weather.
 The 325th was the first Air Defense Command group to receive the F-82.

-The 325th Fighter Wing (All Weather) also was established on May 10, 1948, as part of the "one base, one wing" concept, with the 325th Fighter Group becoming a subordinate unit of the wing.
-The unit was transferred on June 27, 1948, to Moses Lake AFB, Washington for the purpose of defending the Hanford Nuclear site.
+The 325th Fighter Wing (All Weather) also was established on 10 May 1948, as part of the "one base, one wing" concept, with the 325th Fighter Group becoming a subordinate unit of the wing.
+The unit was transferred on 27 June 1948, to Moses Lake AFB, Washington for the purpose of defending the Hanford Nuclear site.